akawashiro/PredNet/README.md

-# ver5
+# ver6
-This version is same with ver2 but this one is made for kng06 with GPU.
+This is same with ver7 but this one is used for original-predner analisys.

 # PredNet
 This is a implimentation of [PredNet][] on chainer.